Exploring the Natural World

 WOLF Kids Program

 The WOLF Program is a Deep Nature Connection immersion program for children aged 8-14, based on Nature Awareness Mentoring, in the south end of Salt Spring Island.
+We currently have space for a child aged 9-12.

 Our creative mentoring approach honours each child’s unique gifts and passions, encourages self-sufficiency in learning, supports a sense of belonging in community, and awakens a deep kinship with nature.